Santiago (commune)

 The Commune of Santiago is the central commune of the Santiago Province, located at the center of the Santiago Metropolitan Region in Chile's Central Zone.
 Locally, Santiago is usually abbreviated Stgo.
-It is also called as "Santiago Centro" (Central Santiago) in order to differentiate it from Greater Santiago, a larger entity which includes Santiago Commune along with other 36 communes.
+It is also called as "Santiago Centro" (Central Santiago or Downtown Santiago) in order to differentiate it from Greater Santiago, a larger entity which includes Santiago Commune along with other 36 communes.

 History

-The city of Santiago was founded on February 12, 1541 as "Santiago de la Nueva Extremadura" by Pedro de Valdivia.
-It is officially the provincial, regional and national capital.
-It encompasses the oldest part of the city —that enclosed by old rail lines—, including downtown, and houses all major government infrastructure, including the government palace La Moneda.
+At the time of its founding in 1541, the territory corresponding to the city of Santiago was completely contained in what is now known as the commune of Santiago, so it is common to affirm that the founding date of the commune of Santiago is the same as that of the city, although the term "commune" began to be used many years later when the city far exceeded its original limits.
+Thus, the commune of Santiago shares its history with the first decades of the city of the same name, encompassing the oldest part of the city — that enclosed by old rail lines — including downtown, and houses all major government infrastructure, including the government palace La Moneda.

 Demographics

 According to the 2002 census of the National Statistics Institute, the commune has an area of 22.4 sqkm and a population of 200,792 (99,155 men and 101,637 women), giving it a population density of 8963.9 PD/sqkm.
 The population shrank by 13.1% (30,185 persons) in the ten years since the 1992 population of 230,977.
-In 2002, there were 17,514 households, each with an average income of $38,648 in PPP US dollars in 2006.
+In 2002, there were 17,514 households, each with an average income of US$38,648 in PPP terms in 2006.
+The 2017 census showed Santiago had a population of 404,495 (206,678 men and 197,817 women), marking a shift from the 2002 census, where women outnumbered men, to a male-majority population.

 The commune is subdivided into 29 census districts.

 Administration

 As a commune, Santiago is a third-level administrative division of Chile administered by a municipal council, headed by a mayor who is directly elected every four years.
-Since 2021 the mayoress is Irací Hassler (PCCh).
-The communal council has the following members:
+For the 2024-2028 term, the mayor is Mario Desbordes Jiménez (RN), and the communal council has the following members: